Smart Lock Audio Recognition

 Building a Training/Testing Query

 In this step, we generate queries to read and prepare the data in a format that is usable by the pipeline.
 In this tutorial we define queries using the SensiML Analytics Studio.
-Login to your account using the same credentials you used to create your project in the Data Capture Lab.
+Login to your account using the same credentials you used to create your project in the Data Studio.

 SensiML Analytics Studio User Interface Open Project